zigzaga00/computing-zz00/y4/creative-computing/autumn-1/lesson-1/lesson-plan-1.md

 ---

-> a computer is simply an intrument whose music is ideas | alan key
+> a computer is simply an intrument whose music is ideas | alan kay